Meet Our Founder and Director

 The goal of therapy is to rediscover your own voice, your own priorities, and find the courage to act on them.
 Weekly sessions are a time to work and focus on helping you to achieve those goals.
 Together you and Chris will work to become more focused, more hopeful, decisive, and energetic.

-Services Currently Offered: Individual and Couples Therapy, Particular interest in LGBTQI communities.
+Services Currently Offered: Works with Individuals and Couples.
+Has a particular interest in LGBTQI communities.

 Bob’s been in practice since 1986 as a clinical social worker, with loads of experience with a variety of people.